 We know this is a difficult time for our community and we’re particularly mindful of people who are most vulnerable and socially isolated.
 We’re working to ensure our community stays connected and gets the services they need.

-If you or your family are struggling to put food on the table, we can help.
-Please call 5392 7700 or 5585 9900 and speak to our intake team.
+If you or your family require a referral to support services, we can help.
+Please call 13 WWSC and speak to our Community Services team.
 All calls are confidential

 Coronavirus hotline - 1800 675 398 - for health information, self-isolating and breaches

 Local coronavirus hotline - 1800 195 114 - For those seeking local support during the coronavirus pandemic

 Counselling, local support and rural outreach